CoDS-GCS/kglids/README.md

 # KGLiDS - A Knowledge Graph-Based Platform for Linked Data Science

-n recent years, we have witnessed a growing interest in data science not only from academia but particularly from companies investing in data science platforms to analyze large amounts of data.
+<div style="text-align: justify">In recent years, we have witnessed a growing interest in data science
+not only from academia but particularly from companies investing in data science platforms to analyze large amounts of data.
 In this process, a myriad of data science artifacts, such as datasets and